 Whichever you sparkling wine choose, select a liqueur and your sparkling wine from the same range.

 While champagne cocktails are easy to serve for small gatherings, with a bit of preplanning they are great for large parties too.
 If you are sticking to the recipe as planned and making 5 ounce cocktails, you can make just over 12 servings with 2 bottles of champagne, one 375ml bottle of orange liqueur, and 12 ounces of pomegranate syrup.

 You can premix your mixers – combining the pomegranate syrup and orange liqueur – in advance.
 In order to keep the bubbles in your drink, don’t premix the champagne.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Thank you for being a part of Renee Nicole’s Kitchen.
 For more recommended kitchen tools, check out my Kitchen Essentials page.

 Champagne Pomegranate Cocktail Recipe & Pomegranate Syrup Recipe

 Perfect for Christmas, New Year’s Eve, or any holiday party.
 This champagne pomegranate cocktail balances the sweetness of pomegranate syrup with the bitterness of orange liqueur for a refreshing festive cocktail.
 Only three ingredients and sure to win over your guests.

 If you like this recipe please give it a five star rating!

 - 1 ounce orange liqueur

-- 4 ounces of champagne
+- 4 ounces champagne or sparkling wine

 - Chill all ingredients before mixing.